Math Staff 2018-19

 (Sign-up form is below information)

-Do not sign up unless you already have a pink slip with assignment to Palo Alto High School.
+Do not sign up unless you have already received an email with an assignment to Palo Alto High School.

 Incoming 9th graders from our district will choose their math class taking into account the recommendation from their 8th grade math teacher.